 Male pattern baldness, commonly referred to as hair loss, is an extremely common occurrence among men as they get older.
 In fact, 50% of men will have begun to lose their hair by the time they reach the age of 50.
 However, this doesn't mean that hair loss is inevitable.
 It is possible to control the amount and rate of hair loss by choosing the right treatment.
 A hormone called dihydrotestosterone, or DHT, which is a bi-product of testosterone, is the main cause of male pattern baldness, the most common variety of hair loss.
 The hair follicles of men who possess a genetic sensitivity to DHT will shrink to the extent that they are unable to grow hair again.

 EuroClinix offers a clinically proven treatment for hair loss, called Propecia.
 When buying Propecia you will be required to take an online consultation.
-The consultation is free, convenient and completely confidential, and will only be checked by one of our registered doctors.
-If our doctor feels that you can use this treatment safely, your order will be approved and a prescription issued and sent to our pharmacy ready for next-day delivery.
+The consultation is free, convenient and completely confidential, and will only be checked by one of our partner doctors.
+If our partner doctor feels that you can use this treatment safely, your order will be approved and a prescription issued and sent to our pharmacy ready for next-day delivery.
 Alternatively if you wish to read more about male pattern baldness, continue below.

 euroClinix is an international healthcare provider, offering comprehensive medical services in many different languages.